Khanz9664/chatbot/README.md

 ## Project Overview

-The chatbot utilizes a combination of NLP methods such as tokenization, stemming, and word embeddings to understand and respond to user input.
-It is designed to hold simple, engaging conversations based on a vast corpus of movie dialogues.
+The chatbot employs various NLP techniques like tokenization, stemming, and word embeddings to interpret and reply to user input.
+It is crafted to engage in straightforward and entertaining dialogues using an extensive collection of movie scripts.

 Key features include:
 - **Data Preprocessing:** Tokenization, lemmatization, and word embeddings for text processing.